 If we know the intelligence and technical skills of an employee, we can actually only predict about 25% of their job success.
 75% of long term job success is predicted not by intelligence and technical skills, which is normally how we hire, educate and train, but it’s predicted by three other umbrella categories.
 It’s optimism (which is the belief that your behavior matters in the midst of challenge), your social connection (whether or not you have depth and breadth in your social relationships), and the way that you perceive stress.

+And students who want success in their future should worry a little less about grades and more about optimism.
 Shawn found that rolling a pair of dice was as predictive of your future income as your college GPA is.
 (And millionaires agree.)

 (For more on how to be more optimistic, click here.)